 - Increases the unemployment rate by 1.6 percentage points

-- Makes it more difficult to attract industry and employers
+- It makes it more difficult to attract industry and employers

 Other studies determined that a hospital closure creates: